-Create the history!
+Explore the history!

 Chances are, your character has used the language in the scene in their past before.
-So when you’re creating your history, you can use the same language, but with a different person and with a different need.
+So when you’re exploring your history, you can use the same language, but with a different person and with a different need.

 For example: Let’s assume in the scene you’re confronting your significant other, Suzanne.
 The line is:

 “I texted you on Tuesday and you said you were busy and you’d get right back to me.
 Then I didn’t hear from you until the following week.
 I feel like you don’t even care.”

 Use this same language as you imagine a conversation with your best friend, Josiah, telling them what happened.
 You say to your best friend: